Rainbow Health Australia suggests taking a strengths approach to supporting LGBTIQ communities through Covid-19Posted: 06/04/2020

 How can services support LGBTIQ people during this time?

-Here are some of Rainbow Health Victoria’s suggestions about what we can do while working remotely:
+Here are some of Rainbow Health Australia’s suggestions about what we can do while working remotely:

 - Post social media messages reassuring LGBTIQ people that your service is here to support them